Eyeruz/cuna-project/checkList.md

 // [] There should be space for marketing copy (Lorum Ipsem)
 // and controls for moving forward.

-- New Account Page
+# New Account Page

-  If the api call does not return a disqualification message(see below), this page should have a simple account creation form including:
+// If the api call does not return a disqualification message(see below), this page
+// should have a simple account creation form including:

-  Username (Text)
+// [x] Username (Text)
-  Password (Text)
+// [x] Password (Text)

-The username should be validated as an email and password should require more than 8 characters and a number or special character.
-Ensure the user types their password twice to validate their intent.
+// [x]The username should be validated as an email and password should require more than 8
+// characters and a number or special character.
+Ensure the user types their password
+// twice to validate their intent.

 - Disqualification Page
   Display a simple page with the disqualification message that comes from